-My dog Ally hates bikes she use to go nuts when she’d see one going past us, I mean full on bat-shit crazy with a screaming banshee bark and yes it is as embarrassing as it sounds.
+My dog Ally hates bikes she use to go nuts when she’d see one going past us when we are out and about in Leith or on trips to Edinburgh, I mean full on bat-shit crazy with a screaming banshee bark and yes it is as embarrassing as it sounds.
 I swear her sounds stopped traffic too!

 This stopped her from going crazy and over time she got use to seeing the bikes and being rewarded for it.
 I moved onto more busier bike places from Crammond Promade to the Cycle paths around Edinburgh to the Parks too.
 All these places allowed her more and more opportunity to be near the scary bikes and learn they aren’t so scary after all.

 Its important that you do this slow and don’t rush your dog, if they are scared of bearded men maybe they get to see a couple over the course of an hours walk but then don’t go and sit them in a room of beaded men the next day.
 Do work upto and through new situations just don’t throw your dog head first into them.

 There will be setbacks, sometimes I’d forget I was supposed to watching for bikes and one would whizz past getting Ally all excited.
 When this happens take a deep breath and remember not to punish or shout.